 - (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Vacation quotas shall not be unduly restrictive. - (d) In the event of conflict, where more than one employee requests the same period of vacation than staffing permits seniority shall be the deciding factor.
-The parties agree that the proper operation of the Home will be considered at all times when granting or denying vacation requests. - (e) A week of vacation shall be defined as seven (7) consecutive calendar days which includes five (5) vacation days and two (2) days off. - (f) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the
+The parties agree that the proper operation of the Home will be considered at all times when granting or denying vacation requests. - (e) A week of vacation shall be defined as seven (7) consecutive calendar days which includes five (5) vacation days and two (2) days off. - (f) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period if the information is known by the employer.

-- employee's vacation period, if the information is known by the employer. - (g) Full-time and part-time employees will be granted time off in single days or multiples thereof upon request, provided the employer agrees to that request. - (h) All vacation requests must be submitted to the Director of Nursing, in the prescribed form, at least six (6) weeks in advance of the vacation dates, save and except in extenuating circumstances.
+- (g) Full-time and part-time employees will be granted time off in single days or multiples thereof upon request, provided the employer agrees to that request. - (h) All vacation requests must be submitted to the Director of Nursing, in the prescribed form, at least six (6) weeks in advance of the vacation dates, save and except in extenuating circumstances.
 The employer will reply in writing to the employee within two weeks of submission of vacation request. - (i) It is further understood that single vacation days may be granted providing these days are requested in writing at least six (6) weeks in advance of the vacation day.
-The employer will reply in writing to the employee within two weeks of submission of vacation request. - 13.09 For the purposes of calculating vacations and eligibility, the vacation year shall be from July 1 of any year to June 30 of the following year. - 13.10 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employer will reply in writing to the employee within two weeks of submission of vacation request. - 13.09 Commencing July 1, 2014, for the purpose of calculating eligibility, the vacation year shall be from July 1st to June 30th annually. - 13.10 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
 The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover.
-The Employer will not unreasonably deny such request. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion. - (b) Full-time employees may not waive a vacation and draw double pay. - 13.11 The Employer will provide each employee in the bargaining unit with the number of vacation day's entitlement prior to the start of each vacation year.
-This shall also be posted in a conspicuous area in the Home in order for employees to have easy access to this information. - 13.12 Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following:
+The Employer will not unreasonably deny such request. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion. - (d) Full-time employees may not waive a vacation and draw double pay. - 13.11 The Employer will provide each employee in the bargaining unit with the number of vacation day's entitlement prior to the start of each vacation year. - 13.12 Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - (a) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - (b) The employee must have such vacation entitlement available; and,

-- (a) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - (b) The employee must have such vacation entitlement available; and; - (c) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation.
+(c) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation.